Directional Confusions Reveal Divergent Inductive Biases Through Rate-Distortion Geometry in Human and Machine Vision: Methods and Modeling Framework

 \subsection{Linking Asymmetry to RD Geometry}

-We test whether directional confusability covaries with RD behavior.
+We test whether directional confusability covaries with RD behavior \textbf{(Fig.~\ref{fig:schematic}, Box~4)}.
 Because the RD frontier is shaped by the full structure of the distortion matrix — including its asymmetric component — systems with different asymmetry organizations are expected to trace qualitatively different frontiers, even at matched accuracy levels.
 To quantify this, our primary asymmetry measure is the \emph{normalized off-diagonal Frobenius asymmetry} computed from the row-normalized confusion probabilities.
-For each block, let $C$ denote the row-normalized confusion matrix and let $C_0$ be $C$ with its diagonal set to zero.
-We define
+For each block, let $C$ denote the row-normalized confusion matrix and $C_0$ its off-diagonal variant (diagonal set to zero; see Section~\ref{sec:asym_metrics}).
+We define $A_F^{\mathrm{off}}(C) = \|C_0 - C_0^\top\|_F / \|C_0\|_F$.
 Channels with near-deterministic rows (e.g., collapsed responses) are flagged and excluded based on entropy and response dominance criteria computed from $C$ (Appendix~\ref{app:collapse_filter}).
+We then estimate asymmetry--RD relationships via rank correlations, block-demeaned interaction models, and accuracy-controlled regressions; full specification is in Appendix~\ref{app:asym_rd_models}.